Transfer learning for chemically accurate interatomic neural network potentials: Introduction

 Transfer learning is actively used for natural language processing~\cite{Howard2018, Devlin2019, Brown2020, Wei2022} and computer vision~\cite{Chen2020, He2020} tasks and achieves remarkable successes in these domains.
 Another field with increased interest in transfer learning is the drug discovery domain~\cite{Hu2020, Wu2021, Xie2022, Sun2022}.
 In this work, we are interested in investigating the application of transfer learning approaches to modeling interatomic interactions by artificial NNs.
 In the investigated transfer learning setting, the parameters of a model are first trained on the source task, for example, using DFT energy and atomic force labels.
 Then, the respective parameters are fine-tuned using the target data set, e.g., coupled-cluster labels.
 One of the main advantages of transfer learning is the improved data efficiency on the target task due to pre-training features on the source task.

 An alternative approach to transfer learning, frequently used for training highly accurate interatomic ML potentials, is $\Delta$-learning~\cite{Ramakrishnan2015}.
 In this approach, a difference from a computationally cheap \textit{first-principles} method and an accurate \textit{ab-initio} method is learned by the respective ML approach.
 This approach requires running two models simultaneously during the inference step.
 Thus, $\Delta$-learning is somewhat less computationally efficient than transfer learning but provides the advantage of having a method that may preserve the model from escaping physically meaningful regions.
+An alternative approach to $\Delta$-learning would train an interatomic ML potential on the respective computationally cheap \textit{first-principles} method and train another ML potential on the difference from the former to an accurate \textit{ab-initio} method~\cite{Batra2019, Zaspel2019, Dral2020b}.
+Such approaches improve on the disadvantage of $\Delta$-learning on using computationally inefficient \textit{first-principles} method during simulations.
+For a more detailed discussion about transfer learning and various alternatives, we refer to Ref.~\citenum{Dral2023}.
 We only consider transfer learning approaches applied to interatomic NN potentials in this work and leave $\Delta$-learning for future work.

-To the best of our knowledge, the application of transfer learning approaches to modeling interatomic NN potentials is somewhat limited and is covered mainly by Ref.~\citenum{Smith2019} and recently published Refs.~\citenum{Gardner2022, Zhang2022, Chen2022, Gao2022}.
-While in Refs.~\citenum{Smith2019, Gardner2022, Zhang2022, Chen2022} some hidden layers have been fine-tuned, the approach proposed in Ref.~\citenum{Gao2022} employs linear probing, i.e., it re-uses all parameters but not the last layer which is re-initialized.
-For most literature approaches~\cite{Smith2019, Gardner2022, Zhang2022, Gao2022}, the resulting performance of the employed model has been evaluated only with respect to standard error measures as mean absolute (MA) or root-mean-squared (RMS) errors in total energies and atomic forces.
+To the best of our knowledge, the application of transfer learning approaches to modeling interatomic NN potentials is mainly covered by Ref.~\citenum{Smith2019} and recently published Refs.~\citenum{Kaeser2020, Zheng2021, Kaeser2022, Gardner2022, Zhang2022, Chen2022, Gao2022}.
+While in Refs.~\citenum{Smith2019, Kaeser2020, Zheng2021, Kaeser2022, Gardner2022, Zhang2022, Chen2022} some hidden layers have been fine-tuned, the approach proposed in Ref.~\citenum{Gao2022} employs linear probing, i.e., it re-uses all parameters but not the last layer which is re-initialized.
+For most literature approaches~\cite{Smith2019, Zheng2021, Gardner2022, Zhang2022, Gao2022}, the resulting performance of the employed model has been evaluated only with respect to standard error measures as mean absolute (MA) or root-mean-squared (RMS) errors in total energies and atomic forces.
 In Ref.~\citenum{Chen2022}, the developed models were applied to simulate bulk liquid water at various \textit{ab-initio} levels of theory.
+Refs.~\citenum{Kaeser2020} and \citenum{Kaeser2022} employed transfer learning to investigate vibrational degrees of freedom of the \ce{H2CO} molecule and to determine chemically accurate tunneling splittings, respectively.